jeffersonnnn/AutoMart/README.md

 - User can view all unsold cars.
 - User can view all unsold cars within a price range.
 - Admin can delete a posted AD record.
-- Admin can view all posted ads whether sold or unsold
+- Admin can view all posted ads whether sold or unsold.

 ## Technologies